-Stepparents are not responsible under the law for the direct support of their stepchildren effects this can and often does have on a child.
+Stepparents are not responsible under the law for the direct support of their stepchildren

 In an ideal world, a biological parent who is divorcing the stepparent would be well aware of the bonds forged between his or her children and the stepparent and would recognize that supporting the child's continuing contact and relationship with the (now former) stepparent would be beneficial to the child.
 (This, of course, assumes that the child and stepparent did, in fact, enjoy the ideal stepparent-child relationship.)
 However, the world is unfortunately not ideal.